Restore to EC2 in Backup Agent

 Restore to EC2

-- On the main toolbar, click Restore to EC2.
+- In the Backup Agent on the main toolbar, click Restore to EC2.

 - Then select the Restore as Amazon EC2 Instance option.